-Up to five occupants have ample space in the 760i sedan, and passengers in the backseat of the extended-length 760Li enjoy even more legroom.
+Interior Up to five occupants have ample space in the 760i sedan, and passengers in the backseat of the extended-length 760Li enjoy even more legroom.
 An Active Support massage feature is included in the driver's seat, and the front seats have Active Ventilation.
 Dark Ash wood trim decorates the interior of the 760i sedan.
 The 760Li, which gets more extensive leather, has Ash wood trim that comes in two tones with inlays.

 Detail trim elements have a metallic appearance.
 A flat-tire warning and a 13-speaker Logic7 audio system that includes a six-CD changer are standard.
 New controls are used for AM/FM radio selection.
 Bluetooth connectivity is new, and BMW eliminated the cell phone.
 Rear climate control and a rear, cooled compartment for food and drink are optional on the 760Li sedan.

-The 760's 6.0-liter V-12 generates 438 horsepower and 444 pounds-feet of torque.
+Under the Hood The 760's 6.0-liter V-12 generates 438 horsepower and 444 pounds-feet of torque.
 The gear selector for the six-speed Steptronic automatic transmission is located just ahead of the steering-wheel rim.
 A steering-wheel button selects Drive, Sport or Manual shift mode.
 Buttons at the front and back of the steering wheel can be used to execute manual gear changes.

-BMW's inflatable tubular Head Protection System includes side curtain-type airbags for the first and second rows.
+Safety BMW's inflatable tubular Head Protection System includes side curtain-type airbags for the first and second rows.
 Front-seat side-impact airbags are installed, and rear side-impact airbags are optional.
 Active Knee Protection is standard.
 Active Cruise Control that uses a radar sensor is optional.